Generic motion sensor plugin for Hydromagic

 Serial or Ethernet Communications

-First you must to configure the serial or Ethernet communication with the motion sensor.
+First, you must configure the serial or Ethernet communication with the motion sensor.
 This plugin supports incoming data over a serial port, Ethernet or WiFi.
 For more information on this, please see the General information on using plugins document.

 Configuring the data format